LosTReaL/T-C-Translatemon/README.md

 - **Conversation History for Summaries**
   - *What is it?*
-    A dynamic, rolling list of the most recent messages in a chat (up to 100 messages maximum), including each sender’s first name, the message content, and the timestamp of the message.
+    A dynamic, rolling list of the most recent messages in a chat, including each sender’s first name, the message content, and the timestamp of the message.
   - *Usage*:
     Required to generate chat summaries in response to the `/summarize` command, as the bot must analyze recent conversational context.
   - *Retention & Deletion*: